ucfgirl10/IDS6938-SimulationTechniques/Homework3/Readme.md

 ![](images/GRF.png?raw=true)

 HYPOTHESIS:
 Though there are hundreds of faculty, staff, and students in the building, I believe the building design suits the needs of this evacuation and the participants.
+(Although, using my assumptions and edition of the evacuation plan -- see below-- may negate this)

 EXPERIMENT:
 To visualize this experiment, I will use the floor plan for the first floor:
 ![](images/SU_floor1.png?raw=true)
+I could not find the official evacuation routes of the student union, therefore I made my own evacuation plan based on the closest exits to the agents.
+For example, if the agents were in the ballroom, they would have to take either exit 1 or 3.
+If the agents were in the atrium, they would have to take exit 2.
+Though the student union has other doors available, in my model I am assuming these would be the official doors for evacuation and the only possible routes.

 # REFRENCES